David Porter (naval officer): War of 1812

-In February 1813 he sailed Essex around Cape Horn and cruised the Pacific warring on British whalers.
-Porter's first action in the Pacific was the capture of the Peruvian vessel Nereyda, and the releases of the captured American whalers on board.
-Over the next year, Porter would capture 12 whaleships and 360 prisoners.
+In February 1813 he sailed Essex around Cape Horn and cruised the Pacific, attacking British whalers.
+Porter's first action in the Pacific was the capture of the Peruvian merchantman Nereyda, releasing the captive American whalers on board.
+Over the next year, Porter captured 12 British whalers and 360 sailors.
 In June 1813, Porter released his prisoners, on the condition that they not fight against the United States until they were formally exchanged for American prisoners of war.
-Porter's usual tactic was to raise British colors to allay the British captain's suspicions, then once invited on board, he would reveal his true allegiance and purpose.
+Porter's usual tactic was to raise British colors to allay the whaler's suspicions, then once invited on board, he would reveal his true allegiance and purpose.